ovh/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack/guide.en-gb.md

 - **Hierarchical Routing and Segmentation**: IPv6 enables efficient hierarchical routing and logical infrastructure segmentation.
 This improves network manageability and security, ideal for reselling VMs with dedicated subnets or organising infrastructure into distinct segments.

-- **Low latency**: Native, end-to-end IPv6 connectivity can be an enabler for latency-sensitive services like media streaming, as many recent provider networks is build IPv6-native.
-In such networks using IPv4 services brings additional latency (and costs).
+- **Low latency**: Native, end-to-end IPv6 connectivity can be an enabler for latency-sensitive services like media streaming, as many recent provider networks are built IPv6-native.
+In such networks, using IPv4 services brings additional latency (and costs).

 By leveraging IPv6 within vRack, OVHcloud users can enjoy a more secure, efficient, and scalable network environment, ready to meet the demands of modern internet usage.

 ## Requirements

-- A [vRack](https://www.ovh.com/ca/en/solutions/vrack/){.external} service activated in your account
+- A [vRack](https://www.ovhcloud.com/en-gb/network/vrack/){.external} service activated in your account
-- A [vRack compatible server](https://www.ovh.com/ca/en/solutions/vrack/){.external} attached to your vRack network
+- A [vRack compatible server](https://www.ovhcloud.com/en-gb/network/vrack/){.external} attached to your vRack network
-- Access to the OVHcloud [Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/world/&ovhSubsidiary=we){.external}
+- Access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB){.external}

 > [!warning]
-> This feature might be unavailable or limited on servers of the [**Eco** product line](https://eco.ovhcloud.com/en/about/).
+> This feature might be unavailable or limited on servers of the [**Eco** product line](https://eco.ovhcloud.com/en-gb/about/).
 >
-> Please visit our [comparison page](https://eco.ovhcloud.com/en/compare/) for more information.
+> Please visit our [comparison page](https://eco.ovhcloud.com/en-gb/compare/) for more information.

 ## Instructions

-### Gathering new Additional IPv6 block
+### Obtaining a new Additional IPv6 block

-While requesting new Additional IPv6 block, it's important to note that the allocation is regional.
+While requesting a new Additional IPv6 block, it's important to note that the allocation is regional.
 This means the IPv6 block you receive will be tied to a specific region, defining where public traffic enters your vRack network (thus, where the gateway is located).

 **<ins>Actions</ins>**

-<b>To request new Additional IPv6 block</b> please submit your participation request in Alpha product stage using [this form](https://survey.ovh.com/index.php/483751?lang=en)
+<b>To request new Additional IPv6 block</b> please submit your participation request in Alpha product stage using [this form](https://survey.ovh.com/index.php/483751?lang=en).

 Once your request will be processed, we will inform you via email about Additional IPv6 block delivery.